Apply tags

 This article shows how to apply tags in Unity Catalog.

-Tags are attributes containing keys and optional values that you can apply to different securable objects in Unity Catalog.
-Tagging is useful for organizing and categorizing different securable objects within a metastore.
-Using tags also simplifies search and discovery of your data assets.
+Tags are attributes containing keys and optional values that you can apply to securable objects in Unity Catalog.
+Tagging is useful for organizing and categorizing securable objects in a metastore.
+Using tags also simplifies search and discovery of tables and views using the workspace search functionality.

 Supported securable objects

-Securable object tagging is currently supported on catalogs, schemas, tables, and models.
-For more information on securable objects, see Securable objects in Unity Catalog.
+Securable object tagging is currently supported on catalogs, schemas, tables, table columns, volumes, views, and registered models.
+For more information about securable objects, see Securable objects in Unity Catalog.

 Requirements